MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions.md

 ### Object

-"object" is the file on which the user wants to perform an action on.
+"object" is the file on which the user wants to perform an Action on.
 For an Action to be triggered on the file it must reside in ether OneDrive or SharePoint and be accessible through Microsoft Graph.

 > [!NOTE]
 > Current object file types supported include but are not limited to .docx, .doc, .ppt, .xlsx, .pdf, .jpg, .png, and well as other image file types